jankrnac/rechifi/content/blog/3_Saltnotes_zero2/index.md

 title: 7HZ Saltnotes Zero:2

-description: 7HZ and their audio engineers are collaborating yet again, with the founder of In-Ear Fidelity and YouTuber, Crinacle.
-The 7HZ x Crinacle Zero:2 is an improved 10mm dynamic driver IEM with enhanced bass and midrange.
-It also comes with a better stock cable, thus offering a great audio experience at an affordable price.
+description: Once more, 7HZ and their team of audio engineers join forces, this time partnering with the founder of In-Ear Fidelity and YouTuber, Crinacle.
+Presenting the 7HZ x Crinacle Zero:2—an upgraded 10mm dynamic driver in-ear monitor (IEM) featuring enhanced bass and midrange.
+Notably, it includes an improved stock cable, providing an outstanding audio experience at a budget-friendly price.

 link: /iems/7hz/saltnotes-zero2